18F/unit-testing-node/_pages/components/slack-client.md

     }
 ```

-First declare all of the necessary variables at the top of the function, to
+First declare all of the necessary variables at the top of the function, as a
-remind ourselves that [all variables are always hoisted to the
+reminder that [variables are always hoisted to the
 top](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var#var_hoisting).
-Then the first thing we check is whether the URL matches any of the entries
+Then the first thing to check is whether the URL matches any of the entries
 from the `urlsToResponses` object.
-If it doesn't, we've clearly hit a case our
+If it doesn't, you've clearly hit a case
-test didn't expect, so we return a 500 status with the unexpected URL.
+the test didn't expect, so it returns a 500 status with the unexpected URL.

-Now to parse out the rest of the data, add these lines next:
+Next, to parse out the rest of the data, add these lines:

 ```
     res.statusCode = responseData.statusCode;